VanessaAoki/Mint_Clone/README.md

 https://github.com/VanessaAoki/Mint_Clone.git
 ```

-2- Open the folder on VS Code, right click the index.html file and click on "Open With Live Server"
+2- Open the folder on VS Code, right click the index.html file and click on "Open With Live Server";

 3- Everything should be running by now.